mynaparrot/plugNmeet-docs/docs/api/intro.md

 By following these steps, you can generate a valid signature in any language, ensuring secure communication with the API.

+## API Categories

+The Plug-N-Meet API is organized into several categories based on functionality.

+*   **Room Management:** Endpoints for creating, managing, and querying the state of live meeting rooms.
+*   **Authentication:** Endpoints for generating access tokens for participants.
+*   **Recording Management:** Endpoints for fetching, downloading, and deleting meeting recordings.
+*   **Artifact Management:** Endpoints for fetching, downloading, and deleting AI-generated meeting artifacts like summaries and transcriptions.

+---

 ## Implementation Examples

 The following examples demonstrate how to implement the signature generation process in various popular languages.